Sara Sampaio: Career

 She has been featured prominently in television ads for Axe body spray in the United States.
 In 2012, she was chosen for the cover of the April edition of Portuguese Vogue and to be the face of the international advertising campaign for Calzedonia Mar, Summer 2012, which was photographed by Raphael Mazzucco in Greece and Jamaica.
 She was the face of Calzedonia again in 2013, 2014, and 2015.
-She also appeared in the Replay Fall/Winter 11/12 campaign, alongside Irina Shayk, in the Blumarine Fall/Winter 11/12 campaign, with Adriana Lima ,and in the Armani Fall/Winter 11/12 campaign.
+She also appeared in the Replay Fall/Winter 11/12 campaign, alongside Irina Shayk, in the Blumarine Fall/Winter 11/12 campaign, with Adriana Lima, and in the Armani Fall/Winter 11/12 campaign.
 In 2013, she appeared in the first edition of the year of the Portuguese GQ, where she was presented as the "eighth wonder of the world".
 She appeared in Rosa Cha 2013 campaign alongside Barbara Palvin.

 On 13 November 2013, she made her debut in the Victoria's Secret Fashion Show 2013.
 She walked into the Pink segment.
 She walked the following year in two segments.
 In 2015, she walked in two segments, for the first year, as an Angel.
 She has appeared in the 2014 and 2015 editions of the Sports Illustrated Swimsuit edition and won the "Rookie of the year" award in 2014.
 Sampaio has been on the cover of L'Officiel, Vogue, Marie Claire, Glamour, Elle, Harper's Bazaar, GQ, Telva, etc. In 2015, Maxim honored the 20th anniversary of the brand Victoria's Secret and included Sampaio on the list of "The 20 Most Beautiful Angels of All time".
 In May, she got her first cover in the United States, photographed by Gilles Bensimon for Maxim.

+In 2018, Sampaio moved to Los Angeles to pursue acting, having wanted to perform since childhood but set it aside for her modeling career.
+She focused on acting classes during the COVID-19 lockdowns.
+In November 2023, Sampaio was cast as Eve Teschmacher in the DC Studios film Superman, which premiered in July 2025.

 Personal life

-In interviews with Vogue, Sampaio discusses being photographed nude, which she finds empowering, and her view of modeling more generally as a form of artistic expression.
+In a 2015 interview with Vogue, Sampaio discussed being photographed nude, which she said she found empowering, and her view of modeling more generally as a form of artistic expression.
 In the interview, she says "At the end of the day, we were born naked, and that's the way we are gonna go".
-However, she accused Lui magazine of sexual harassment and bullying her into posing nude for their cover when she requested that her contract stipulate a no-nudity clause.
-She believes that everyone should feel comfortable in their skin no matter their shape or size.
-For this reason, Sara has spoken out against skinny shaming and mentioned in an interview that the amount of hate that she and other Victoria's Secret (VS) models experience is ridiculous.
-She says that "everybody is different and every metabolism is different".
-The model was part of "The Perfect Body" VS campaign that was later changed to "A Body for Everybody".
+However, in October 2017 she accused Lui magazine of sexual harassment and bullying her into posing nude for their cover when she requested that her contract stipulate a no-nudity clause.
+Sampaio has also spoken out against body-shaming stating that "everybody is different and every metabolism is different".
+The model was part of Victoria’s Secret’s "A Body for Everybody" campaign.